Site Remediation - Notifications & Legal Instruments

 A legal instrument is not required in order to remediate a property – more than half of the sites cleaned up in B.C. use independent remediation, where no contaminated sites legal instrument is issued.

 All applications for legal instruments should be accompanied by a Contaminated Sites Services Application Form (PDF).
-See also:
+See also: Apply for Services web page.

-For non-high risk sites, recommendations and services from Approved Professionals are required.
+For non-high-risk sites, recommendations and services from Approved Professionals are required.
 Check out the different types of contaminated sites legal instruments you can obtain:

-Approval in Principle: This document approves a proposed remediation plan – a detailed summary that includes information such as location of contaminants; remediation methods; remediation schedule; proposed methods to confirm completion.
+Approval in Principle: This document approves a proposed remediation plan – a detailed summary that includes information such as the location of contaminants; remediation methods; remediation schedule; proposed methods to confirm completion.

 Certificate of Compliance: After remediation is completed, a Certificate of Compliance (CoC) may be issued when a site demonstrates compliance with remediation standards.